tags : Distributed Systems, Infrastructure, Message Passing, Zookeeper

 - To coordinate all this example scenarios, We can either use our own logic for this, or we can use

-which make things easy for us. - By using
+Consumer Groupwhich make things easy for us. - By using

-, we use theCoordination Protocol
+Consumer Group, we use theCoordination Protocol

-Why Consumer Group
+Why Consumer Group?

-can now ingest from the same topic and consumer group
+Using this primitive, multiple consumer can now ingest from the same topic and consumer group takes all care of:

-’s is.
+CGto track progress, internally it uses Raft, theRaft Groupis essentially what theConsumer Group’s is.
 The data is serialized and stored on-disk.

 - When using

-going on, based on the spec/protocol, we’ll have replicas ready to go off if theCG coordinators
+CGgoing on, based on the spec/protocol, we’ll have replicas ready to go off if theCG coordinators

 - Because we have